 And here’s how to make it.
 For the dal

-- Put the beans in a large pan with a lid and cover with cold water.
+- Put the beans in a large pan with a lid and cover them with cold water.

 - Boil for 10 minutes, drain and rinse, then return to the pan.

-- Cover with 1.6 litres of cold water and bring them back to the boil.
+- Cover with 1.6 litres of cold water and bring them back to a boil.

-- Add the garlic, ginger, turmeric, chopped chillies and a pinch of salt.
+- Add the garlic, ginger, turmeric, chopped chilies, and a pinch of salt.

 - Turn down the heat and put the lid on the pan, leaving space for steam to escape.